-The networks depicted in Fig.~\ref{fig:jointness} visualizes the jointness space of the determinants included in our BMA framework.
-To emphasize the complementarity between the variables, we connect only determinants with positive jointness.
-The full description for the procedure implemented for constructing the jointness space is given in SM Section~\ref{sec:jointness}.
-In the networks, the determinants which can be included in multiple models take a more central position, whereas the periphery is constituted of determinants whose credibility in explaining the coronavirus outcome mostly substitutes the effect of other variables.
-We observe that, in both coronavirus cases and coronavirus deaths, there are two clusters of tightly connected determinants.
-In the first cluster, given in the lower left corner of the two networks, the central role plays the government health spending.
-Moreover, this cluster is mostly constituted of determinants that describe the natural environment, together with a mix of some demographic and health statistic variables.
-In the second cluster the population size is the critical node, and appears in the middle of the two drawn networks.
-This cluster is mainly constituted of determinants that describe societal characteristics and demographic structure.
+The networks depicted in Fig.~\ref{fig:jointness} visualize the Jointness Space of the correlates included in our BMA framework.
+To emphasize the complementary relationships, we connect only correlates with positive jointness.
+The full description for the procedure implemented for constructing the Jointness Space is given in SI Section \ref{sec:jointness}.
+In the networks, the correlates which can be included in multiple models take a more central position whereas the periphery is constituted of correlates whose credibility in explaining the coronavirus outcome mostly substitutes the effect of other variables.

-The obtained map suggests that there are two routes for the specification of the true linear-regression model behind the coronavirus outcome.
-The first one is by utilizing the aspects of the healthcare structure and the natural environment.
-The second route is by introducing a statistical framework for examining the role of demographics and societal characteristics in the coronavirus outcome.
-These patterns may be potentially useful for defining policy recommendations in a subsequent phase aimed at reducing the potential impact of future epidemics: improving the features of the determinants belonging to a same cluster might yield a synergistic effect, thus significantly reducing the risk of a negative outcome.